Mobile

 • Currency code

 The JPReference object sets your reference details, for example your unique consumerReference, to identify your consumer.
+Now you can use this object to make a transaction.

 Making a Transaction